Akeshh/EventDetection_CyberSecurity/README.md

 # EventDetection_CyberSecurity
 Event Detection Baselines for CASIE  CyberSecurity dataset in MAVEN format.
-We would use the BERT-CRF model for developing.
+We would use the Transformer based models for developing.

 ## Data
 The training set, development set, and testing set are stored in the MAVEN format in the **.jsonl** files and are located in the **Data** folder.
 Prior to training, it is necessary to  **unzip the train.zip** to obtain the train.jsonl.